atlarge-research/graphalytics-platforms-powergraph/README.md

 ## Known Issues

 * PowerGraph does not support machines with more than 64 threads.
 A workaround has been proposed in [this issue](https://github.com/tudelft-atlarge/graphalytics-platforms-powergraph/issues/4).
 * The PowerGraph installation process is somewhat outdated, it has a few broken links to dependencies.
-Using our [CMakeLists.txt](https://github.com/tudelft-atlarge/graphalytics-platforms-powergraph/blob/master/fix/CMakeLists.txt) fixes these broken URIs.
+Patching the CMakeLists.txt file with our [diff](https://github.com/atlarge-research/graphalytics-platforms-powergraph/tree/master/bin/utils/CMakeLists_a038f97.diff) fixes these broken URIs.